orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2021.1.md

 [screenshot]

-As of Orbeon Forms 2021.1, there are limitations, which is why we consider the feature still experimental:
+As of Orbeon Forms 2021.1, there are limitations, including the following:

-- Services do not run offline and will return errors.
-- There is no Summary page, Home page, or navigation between pages.
+- The APIs to compile and embed forms are not yet documented.
 - Some controls are not fully supported, including the Formatted Text Area as well as attachment controls.
-- Some formulas might fail.
+- Some formulas might not work.
+- Performance needs some improvements.
-- There is no XML Schema support for datatype validation.
+- There is no XML Schema support for datatype validation (although this is rarely used).
-- The APIs to compile and embed forms are not yet documented.
-- TODO

-### Inspect formulas
+### Inspection of formulas

 With Orbeon Forms, formulas are very important: they are used for calculating values, making parts of the form visible or readonly, and more.
 However, they can be difficult to debug, and so far Form Builder didn't have a way to show all formulas in a central location.